sfritzell/Voyant-Tutorial/topics/5-advanced.md

 - selected rows should persist even when querying for additional data
 - some grids have a plus icon (leftmost colunm) that allows the user to expand more information about that row
 - most grids have "infinite scrolling" which means that more rows will be loaded dynamically as needed and as available
-- hovering over most column headers will cause an arrow to appear in the right part of the column header, click on it for further options:
+- hovering over most column headers will cause an arrow to appear in the right part of the column header, click on it for further options such as:
   - another way of sorting
   - a way of selecting additional columns to display